How many hairs do you lose a day?

-Have you been frowning lately, glancing at your shower drain or comb, wondering how many hairs you lose a day?
+Have you been frowning lately, glancing at your shower drain or comb.
+Do you wonder how many hairs do you lose a day?
 Yes, it’s perfectly normal to experience daily hair loss.
 But how much is too much hair loss?
 When should you start looking into hair growth treatments, such as laser hair therapy?
 Laser hair therapy is the only hair growth treatment that has no side effects.
-This is especially important if your relatives are showing signs of androgenetic alopecia– otherwise known as genetic baldness.
+This is especially important if your relatives show signs of androgenetic alopecia– otherwise known as genetic baldness.
 So back to the question, how many hairs do we lose per day?
 And, when should you take preventative measures against hair loss?

 What is Hair?

 Guess what– hair is actually dead, for the most part.
 Hair is made up of dead protein cells.
 The only part that’s alive is buried somewhere inaccessible from your end of things.
 Advanced hair growth technology can help you reach and rejuvenate follicles.
 Underneath these lifeless protein layers, a hair follicle receives blood and nutrients from your scalp.
 You can receive even more energy with cutting edge laser hair growth technology.
 Theradome has been clinically proven to stimulate hair follicles and thicken your hair.